 Our Founding Story

-In 2019 the foundation name was shortened to Recovery Beyond and the program name evolved to simply Climbing Out.
+Recovery Beyond Paradigm was created in 2016 as a non-profit foundation set up to sustain and broaden the Climbing Out Of Homelessness Program.
+In 2019 the foundation name was shortened to Recovery Beyond and the program name evolved to Climbing Out.
 These changes reflect a revitalized direction the organization is taking to bring healing to more people.

 Today, Recovery Beyond is taking what it learned on the mountain to the streets by targeting the greater recovery community and other community partners.
 By keeping our program low-cost, easy to access, and marked by healthy-restorative relationships and holistic wellness, we are committed to growth and celebration.
 We empower each other to live vibrant, meaningful lives.
 We are a safe place where we work together to achieve our goals.
 Join us as a participant, peer lead, or donor.
 We are committed to healthy lifestyles for lasting recovery.

 Check out the award-winning documentary, A New High, which dramatically illustrates the power of a supportive community and an audacious goal.

 View the trailer for “A New High,” the documentary about the Climbing Out of Homelessness program